witt3rd/yt/README.md

 # Content Analysis Utilities

-A Python 3.13 workspace for content extraction, analysis, and summarization following Unix philosophy - modular tools that can be composed together to process various forms of content.
+A Python 3.13 workspace for content extraction, analysis, and summarization with modular tools for processing various forms of content.

 ## Philosophy

-This project embodies Unix principles: **do one thing well** and **compose tools together**.
-Each module is designed to be a focused utility that can work independently or be combined with others through standard input/output patterns.
+This project follows the principle of **do one thing well**.
+Each module is designed to be a focused utility that can work independently.

 ## Features